 Building Your Online Dating Profile – Part 3 (What Will We Do Together)

 Lifestyle is one of the most important parts of building a lasting relationship.
 When I shared a passion with my partner, it was easy for us to spend time together.
 When our passions did not line up, it became painfully clear that our relationship was headed for disaster.
 Pay close attention to what you do on the weekends.
 Is that something you want a partner for?
 For tennis, you need a partner.
-For reading or writing, a becomes an obligation that takes you out of your creative zone.
+Reading or writing, becomes an obligation that takes you out of your creative zone.
 Make a note of what you do for fun, not what you want to do for fun, or what you aspired to do for fun.
 What things get you off your butt and out in the real world.
 Find a partner who can join with you on over 50% of those things.
 Not 100%, because that’s a different problem altogether.

 Building Your Online Dating Profile – Part 4 (An outline for aspirational love)